 Yes!
 Identify the underlying cause of the shoulder pain or restriction.
 At the Centeno-Schultz Clinic, we are experts in the evaluation and treatment of shoulder injuries.
 New patient evaluations include a review of past medical history, physical examination, review of current imaging, and diagnostic ultrasound of the shoulder.
 Treatment options include PRP and stem cell injections.
 Our clinical outcomes are available for review here.
 These injections can not be performed by your PCP of an orthopedic surgeon.
 To see one of my ultrasound-guided shoulder injections please click on the link below.

 KT Tape is a brightly colored elastic therapeutic strip tape developed by Dr. Kenzo Kase.
 It is used extensively in the treatment of musculoskeletal injuries for both professional and recreational athletes.
 It’s proposed benefits include support, reduction in pain and edema, and increased blood flow.
-By improving shoulder stability, support, and structural alignment it is believed that shoulder pain is reduced by KT taping.
+By improving shoulder stability, support, and structural alignment (much like Vulcan shoulder support) it is believed that shoulder pain is reduced by KT taping.
 Regrettably, these claims are not supported by medical studies.
 A significant problem is the number of different manufacturers and products.
 Each of which has different physical properties.